Couch to Half Marathon: 12-Week Training Program, Nutrition & Tips

 Nutrition

-It’s time to pay attention to how you’re timing your meals and snacks especially on the days of your long runs.
+Your distances are getting longer, so it’s time to pay attention to meal and snack timing – especially on the days of your long runs.

 On long run days, eat a light breakfast two to four hours before you begin.
 Have a light snack 30 minutes before.